dafny-lang/blog/_posts/2024-01-10-semantics-of-regular-expressions.markdown

 ## Conclusion

 We have used Dafny’s built-in inductive and coinductive reasoning capabilities to define two language semantics for regular expressions: denotational and operational semantics.
 Through a number of dualities — construction and deconstruction, algebras and coalgebras, and congruence and bisimilarity — we have proven the semantics to be two sides of the same coin.
-The blogpost is inspired by research in the field of [Coalgebra](https://en.wikipedia.org/wiki/F-coalgebra), which was pioneered by [Rutten](https://pdf.sciencedirectassets.com/271538/1-s2.0-S0304397500X01466/1-s2.0-S0304397500000566/main.pdf?X-Amz-Security-Token=IQoJb3JpZ2luX2VjELj%2F%2F%2F%2F%2F%2F%2F%2F%2F%2FwEaCXVzLWVhc3QtMSJIMEYCIQDF6w6Fgo6yaRHLxOonVyd6c2NK5OBnjUFYmLPQ5%2FxwJwIhAO8MTWhCr6iXXkvrDJb5ylzqqKxwCWTsO%2BQHcOnpKBl2KrsFCOH%2F%2F%2F%2F%2F%2F%2F%2F%2F%2FwEQBRoMMDU5MDAzNTQ2ODY1Igxjn%2BJg6E9T8pxDOv8qjwUsJZLdZb1wZRX8%2FfWwSP4ghcWU0g0XImQqnhAbMTKMrEGol%2FS%2BLRuWJVuTwdOKULbI%2BM6LjAwD3PqFD6r0eLS4dmUB5NQUjuiOV0EdgFC49Aws7ICWRt2%2BqmudKI%2FA2Ng4o8LQbeYm6S0xFuS61lNMaNqeIdaW39AmhpX6cH7BaisztuRPXsTntdxi7eZTstIc1LlpvEaZC5fQpQm2TqEaxQ6ZBMKytxnbfxQGjYTiUVk%2FP8gX4x4cqhWMoPeVZQHalY8oaztSvjDlwGoMxFjA%2FbAWlsrsu36EMQ4Ln%2FH1tT%2B%2BY9QHK7eP30ozRlUEVSl6Xo6FYtRPjn1FuSAHiTdro0tME67u20OPPTE7%2FDOoISCefvuqeb1wnkjRVC%2BeNqyY3YsxgYAo95C54FYNYOQPrdXxiN4y%2BV%2FJx1CUJl3mELinzXVP%2BTkjTHUszcCSmfxIZGkGb8gIsLjD1VNT2i1uNCv41tSP6ZzxRlRy1OsEfT83omdTxMSRSEHvKJC2ruPOR2YnOKoa6KyTFC9Nqecar36%2BMVawBPdRbvnRa36zHOUSz9gj2ugrok8iQnaMjijUB2%2BY900HOFnQ7GbfydlcNwZ8rMZKVV%2Bk5SuVuj3mraiCYQf3J1OAcTpte4MAnwWT7cw3yc26Agsi5I%2Bgbkduv%2B1NkKwQdddbRQLWjDPKBBguV2SDkddwJYL3buYsjtGeavTVkS7Yiv4S8ErOacoVcipC%2BsDc1dvNf4SGbrD0I72%2BKxxnuKoPzVeSi9Wq8qEOzjhnCfWl54bZR8UCr6Y7uHWZvOnXRS3upM%2Fmw8pcm960FfAXpr0MGfiaxIMlhym%2B1oWBJSgAzYQoDURpQiR6HDf5ENlWAJ9ih%2FUTs0EvMJj9gKoGOrABK5gEMZHmn5E3pBNO3do43pi3Eh9OSnySWgdHUwzBRFOu0YrZc5s%2FTLLc1w7uip4MCag93rwnlzR5pp34huRUI380mDWniRIzs3l8MD3U69smz9qmNI2sekojftrKmOv9cSgK8cwPG4mfwPYemWVf91k2vh4JglI60udJkOogGRr%2FJODZ50Uk0XoHLDSrGkiuDrttQuIuFw4rRj6CVNbNUZdHDlMGn8%2FQlTufNSYXthQ%3D&X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Date=20231030T235451Z&X-Amz-SignedHeaders=host&X-Amz-Expires=300&X-Amz-Credential=ASIAQ3PHCVTY5CTPNFFC%2F20231030%2Fus-east-1%2Fs3%2Faws4_request&X-Amz-Signature=2f06e758aca68bce8dcad281abb706e46f1135867a314833740d5892378fa798&hash=5139ce2f6945cb0fb38bace770ff3c87860d360a9c1077e8cf0fea52c4fe03c7&host=68042c943591013ac2b2430a89b270f6af2c76d8dfd086a07176afe7c76c2c61&pii=S0304397500000566&tid=spdf-654f0c1b-8ec2-4879-9902-886dee8e40d7&sid=9eb633476ba2634017193178041b279cd557gxrqa&type=client&tsoh=d3d3LnNjaWVuY2VkaXJlY3QuY29t&ua=0f165c520a575b5208&rr=81e795f6091dec78&cc=us) and [Gumm](https://www.researchgate.net/publication/2614339_Elements_Of_The_General_Theory_Of_Coalgebras).
+The blogpost is inspired by research in the field of [Coalgebra](https://en.wikipedia.org/wiki/F-coalgebra), which was pioneered by [Rutten](https://pdf.sciencedirectassets.com/271538/1-s2.0-S0304397500X01466/1-s2.0-S0304397500000566/main.pdf), [Gumm](https://www.researchgate.net/publication/2614339_Elements_Of_The_General_Theory_Of_Coalgebras), and others.
 The concept of well-behaved semantics goes back to [Turi and Plotkin](https://homepages.inf.ed.ac.uk/gdp/publications/Math_Op_Sem.pdf) and was adapted by [Jacobs](https://link.springer.com/chapter/10.1007/11780274_20) to the case of regular expressions.
 We heavily used automata theoretic constructions from the 1960s, originally investigated by [Brzozowski](https://dl.acm.org/doi/10.1145/321239.321249).
 Due to space constraints, we had to exclude the details of most of the proofs.
-To dive deep, please take a look at the full Dafny source code, which is available [here](../../../../assets/src/semantics-of-regular-expressions/semantics-of-regular-expressions.zip).
+To dive deep, please take a look at the full Dafny source code, which is available [here](../../../../assets/src/semantics-of-regular-expressions/Languages.dfy), [here](../../../../assets/src/semantics-of-regular-expressions/Semantics.dfy), and [here](../../../../assets/src/semantics-of-regular-expressions/Expressions.dfy).